ucagenomix/isoswitch/README.md

 3. Switch search
 4. Gene reports

+Below is a short introduction to the use of the package using a

 ### 1 - Input data / object setup

 Isoswitch works with Seurat objects with gene- and isoform-level counts.